What you’ll learn

-1. Navigate to the Menu section and select the item on your menu you want to add photos to.
-Click Edit.
+1. Navigate to the Menu section and click on the item you want to add photos to.

 How to use the Photo Bank feature.

-3. If your photo has already been approved, look for it under the ✓ Approved section.
-If you want to upload a new image, click + Upload new image in the top right corner.
+Mx-L3.
+If your photo has already been approved, look for it under the Approved section.

 How to edit your photos in the Merchant Portal.